• ABOUT

 January 15, 2023

 Lou Michaels’ eclectic background has brought her to the perfect point of balance in her life and in her work.
 After graduating with a theater degree at a small college in Illinois, Lou paid her dues waiting tables until her acting breakthrough in Dallas in theater, film and television.
 She was President of Women in Film/Dallas and taught movement at KD Conservatory.
 All of this led her to a career in Broadcast News talent coaching nationally and internationally plus coaching Corporate Executives on engaging delivery and demeanor.
-She retired from Talent Dynamics in 2022 and began her most fulfilling work to date - as Residency Coordinator and bookstore manager at Corsicana Residency Storefront.
+She retired from Talent Dynamics in 2022 and began her most fulfilling work to date - as Residency Coordinator and Bookstore Manager.
 La dolce vita!

 January 15, 2023